 Although this event has yet to be confirmed for 2021, chances are they will bring back the Franktown Festival of Lights once again this holiday season.

 Tickets are $25 per car and the proceeds benefit Franktown Open Hearts.
 Get your ticket here.

 For a full list of things to do at night in Nashville, check out our full post here.

 Since 1927, the Nashville Christmas Parade has been something everyone can look forward to during the holiday season!

-There will be some incredible performers including dancer, choirs and marching bands.
+There are often incredible performers including dancers, choirs and marching bands.